-9 Pursuant to 5 U.S.C. § 7513, in an adverse action for removal, suspension of more than 14 days, reduction in grade or pay, or furlough for 30 days or less, an employee receives 30 days notice "... unless there is reasonable cause to believe the employee has committed a crime for which a sentence of imprisonment may be imposed " If there is reasonable cause to believe the employee has committed a crime for which a sentence of imprisonment may be imposed, the agency can shorten the notice period to 7 days.
+9 Pursuant to 5 U.S.C. § 7513, in an adverse action for removal, suspension of more than 14 days, reduction in grade or pay, or furlough for 30 days or less, an employee receives 30 days notice "... unless there is reasonable cause to believe the employee has committed a crime for which a sentence of imprisonment may be imposed" If there is reasonable cause to believe the employee has committed a crime for which a sentence of imprisonment may be imposed " If there is reasonable cause to believe the employee has committed a crime for which a sentence of imprisonment may be imposed, the agency can shorten the notice period to 7 days.